 Here is everything you need to know about hairless cats…

 Hairless cats are not completely hypoallergenic, despite popular belief.
 Most people with cat allergies are allergic to their saliva and dander, not their hair.

 Some allergy sufferers do report they react less to hairless cats.
 This may be because hairless cats are bathed more regularly and the saliva and dander are removed from their skin.

 For those who dislike animal fur messing up their clothes and furniture, having a hairless cat will mean less cat hair left everywhere.

 Hairless cats can be very high maintenance, compared to other breeds.

 They are affectionate and love attention, making them great cuddle companions.
 However, they do get lonely and can be needy.
 They do not handle being left alone for long periods of time.
 When choosing a hairless breed, be prepared to dedicate a lot of time to it and also provide them with other cats or pets to interact with.

-Providing a Cat Scratching Post for your hairless cat gives it its own space to play, explore and practise natural cat behaviours.
-All Coops and Cages scratching post are sturdy and have multiple levels to play on.
+Providing a Cat Enclosure or Scratching Post for your hairless cat gives it its own space to play, explore and practice natural cat behaviours.
+All Coops and Cages scratching posts are sturdy and have multiple levels to play on.